-- The papers should reflect comprehensive research and understanding of the topic presented.
-The learner should select a topic with the goal of increasing their awareness of the global mission of the church. - The paper will be evaluated using the rubric in the table below.
+The papers should reflect comprehensive research and understanding of the topic presented.

+- 1. The learner should select a topic with the goal of increasing their awareness of the global mission of the church. - 2.
+The paper will be evaluated using the rubric in the table below.

 3.2.
-Research Paper Themes
+Research Paper Trajectory

-Themes for MGP papers this semester will focus on the theme: "Mission in a Post COVID-19 World".
+Themes for MGP papers this semester will focus: "Digital Mission", "Diaspora Engagement", and "Marketplace Ministry".
 Every few years, missiologists innovate or adopt models to address the mission task amid changing global realities.
-Some models have enjoyed a long "tail life" and endure for decades.
+Some changes have enjoyed a long "tail life" and endure for decades.
 Others are quickly abandoned.
 Unfortunately, the mission community often moves on to the next approach without adequately evaluating the usefulness of earlier approaches, or the ramifications for the future mission work.
-How did pre-CoOVID-19 models advance the mission of God in specific place or regions?
-How should those models be adjusted or abandoned as we make disciples across cultures into the future?